Haemoglobin A1C (HbA1c) Test

 a.)
 Screening for Diabetes:

-- If HbA1C test was done to check for Diabetes and less than 5.7, the person tested does not have Diabetes or Pre-Diabetes.
-The individual needs to continue to lead a healthy life style.
-The individual can have annual screening or more frequently if circumstances change, for instance if the person develops symptoms of Diabetes.
+- If the HbA1C test was done to check for Diabetes and less than 5.7, the person tested does not have Diabetes or Pre-Diabetes.
+The individual needs to continue to lead a healthy lifestyle.
+The individual can have annual screening or more frequently if circumstances change, for instance, if the person develops symptoms of Diabetes.

 b.)
 Monitoring for Glucose control in a Diabetes patient:

 - If one has Diabetes and HbA1c is within the individual’s target range, the person should have HbA1C tests at least every 6 months.

 - If one has Diabetes and recently changed treatment or if HbA1c is not in the target range, the individual should have an HbA1C test every 3 months.